Breaking Down the Basics of Employee Leasing

 What is a Professional Employer Organization?

-A PEO hires trustworthy employees to manage everyday administrative tasks like payroll or workman’s comp claims filing.
+to manage everyday administrative tasks like payroll or workman’s comp claims filing.
 They invest in up-to-date training and have the tools available to do these jobs to their best of their ability.
 They provide these services for business owners who don’t have the staff or resources in place to handle them on their own for less.

 By investing in these services, you can lease employees for important roles in your company, either while you focus on profit-making activities or while you get your own staff hired and ready to fill the jobs instead.
 PEOs shouldn’t be seen as replacements but resources you can use at times when you need a helping hand.
 Whether or not you decide to stick with PEO staffers instead of expand depends upon your day-to-day operations, your needs and your budget.